cloud-gov/product/helpwanted/00template.md

-[This is a template for what to include in a micropurchaseable feature description.
-When you want to elaborate a micropurchaseable feature, copy this template, edit to taste, then submit a pull-request that adds your own Markdown file next to this one.
+[This is a template for what to include in a feature description.
+When you want to elaborate a feature, copy this template, edit to taste, then submit a pull-request that adds your own Markdown file next to this one.
 We'll discuss it and edit it in the resulting PR!]

 # Summary: [Brokered SQS service]